lrcry/ExpertMind/README.md

    You may run `sudo docker ps` to check if the server is running.

 4. Open `http://localhost` in your browser.
+If you are using other ports rather than `80`, you should append it to the end of this url.

 5. If you want to stop it, firstly get the container id using `sudo docker ps`, and then run `sudo docker stop CONTAINER_ID` to stop it.